Engarif3/laravel_assignment9/README.md

 ## Running the Project

-php artisan serve
+-php artisan serve
-The application will be accessible at http://localhost:8000.
+-The application will be accessible at http://localhost:8000.